seamicole/python-django-rest-demo/README.md

 #### Inversions

 The results of any of the above filter operations can also be inverted in a similar way a reverse sort works.

+The following request returns a list of countries whose names DO NOT start with the word "United":

+- <a href="https://drf-demo-backend-production.herokuapp.com/api/countries?filter{-name.startswith}=United">api / countries / ? filter{-name.startswith} = United</a>

 The following request returns a list of countries that DO NOT use the US Dollar as their primary currency: